anythingelse-sf/loan_qualifier_app/README.md

-<<<<<<< HEAD
-# Loan Qualifier Application
+# Loan Qualifier Application #

 Business Needs:
+    1) Use the CLI to run main application.py
-    1) Prompt the user to save qualifying loans as a new CSV file
+    2) Prompt the user to save qualifying loans as a new CSV file
-    2) Modulate the code to allow for adding new features and enhancements
+    3) Modulate the code to allow for adding new features and enhancements

 User Story:
     1) I need the ability to save the qualifying loans to a CSV file so I can circulate the results as a spreadsheet